Cold Brew Coffee Guide

 7. Pour the coffee through a filter (or 2) into another container, disabling any particles from being present in the final drink.

-8. The result is a clean concentrate which should be mixed with an equal amount of water (1 concentrate : 1 water).
+8. The result is a clean concentrate that should be mixed with equal water (1 concentrate : 1 water).

 9. Pour over ice, enjoy